-- 56. Additionally, the "Decision on strengthening financial governance and transparency within the ISU" indicates that shortly after the closure of the accounts of a given year, the ISU shall provide the Coordination Committee with the financial situation resulting from the implementation of the yearly budget of the preceding year.
+- 63. Additionally, the "Decision on strengthening financial governance and transparency within the ISU" indicates that shortly after the closure of the accounts of a given year, the ISU shall provide the Coordination Committee with the financial situation resulting from the implementation of the yearly budget of the preceding year.
 When contributions have covered the expenditures related to core support provided for in that budget and leave a surplus, that surplus shall be provisionally placed in the financial security buffer.
 Over the course of 2016, the ISU communicated with contributors to inquire about the use of their contribution in order to prepare for a possible surplus.
 Based on the results of these discussions and information provided by contributing States Parties, the surplus which was provisionally placed in the financial security buffer at the end of 2016 totalled CHF 225'440.
-(See Table 3). - 57.
+(See Table 3). - 64.
 The decision further indicates that, at the next occasion, as part of the yearly budget approval process, the Meeting of the States Parties or the Review Conference shall decide on how to apportion the surplus.
-The decision also indicates that expenditures related to enhanced support can be financed from surplus financial means not needed for the financial security buffer if the Meeting of the States Parties or the Review Conference so decides in the course of the yearly budget approval process.
+The decision also indicates that expenditures related to enhanced support can be financed from surplus financial means not needed for the financial security buffer if the Meeting of the States Parties or the Review Conference so decides in the course of the yearly budget approval process. - 65.
+At the 16MSP, the States Parties decided that in the context of considering the operation and status of the Convention and recalling the 14MSP's decision on "Strengthening financial governance and transparency within the ISU", the Meeting approved the apportion of the 2016 ISU Trust Fund surplus in a manner that ensures that (a) the financial security buffer contains an amount equivalent to one year of expenditures related to core support as provided for in the ISU yearly budget and that (b) the surplus financial means not needed for the financial security buffer are allocated to expenditures related to enhanced support as provided for in the Implementation Support Unit 2018 Work Plan and Budget. - 66.
+As per the decision of the 14MSP, agreements in place, and information provided by the States Parties, the surplus which was provisionally placed in the financial security buffer at the end of 2017 totalled CHF 202'471.
+Contributions amounting to CHF 11'300 which was not placed in the financial security buffer due to existing restrictions indicated by contributing States were carried over to 2018 (See Table 2).